LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Bots/SurveyBots.md

 <img class="fancyimage" style="width:700px" src="img/ConvoBuilder/surveyBot_triggerSurvey.png">

 While the survey is active the agent won’t be able to write in the conversation.
-The survey will end when the consumer finishes entering the survey or when the survey times out.
+The survey will end when the consumer finishes entering the survey (if you've specified "Close Conversation" as the next step) or when the survey times out.
 In cases of an error with the survey flow or the survey bot, LiveEngage will close the survey after 48 hours as part of a conversation cleanup process.

 ### The agent experience